TechyNilesh/DeepTextSearch/README.md

 from DeepTextSearch import LoadData,TextEmbedder,TextSearch
 ```

-#### 2. Loading the Images Data
+#### 2. Loading the Texts Data

-For loading the images data we need to use the **LoadData** object, from there we can import text data as python list object from the CSV/Text  file.
+For loading the Texts data we need to use the **LoadData** object, from there we can import text data as python list object from the CSV/Text  file.

 ```python
 # Load data from CSV file